Handgun Training and its Dirty Little Secrets

 Let me site an example that is sure to evoke the hatred of thousands and perhaps even one or two death threats.

-If you’ve read the article, then you understand why Col. Cooper’s safety rules apply to the range more than the streets.
+If you’ve read the article, then you understand why Col. Cooper’s safety rules apply to the range more than they do the streets.

-The point is, good stuff - even good stuff that's been around for a long time - should give way, when better stuff comes along.
-Isn't that how the good stuff got started?
+The point is, good stuff - even good stuff that's been around for a long time - may need to give way, when better stuff comes along.
+Isn't that how the good stuff (like Cooper's Rules) got started?

 That doesn't mean "new" is always "better".
 So, evaluating new things is a bit of a tightrope walk.
 We need to be open-minded enough not to dismiss good ideas, but critical enough to filter out the noise.